-It is important for students to understand that they cannot leave their study until the end of Year 11 as their performance is being judged throughout Year 11.
+It is important for students to understand that they cannot leave their study until the end of Year 12 as their performance is being judged throughout Year 12.
+Students should remember that they are not just competing in the HSC against other students in this school but against the many thousands of students all over the state.
+Students cannot afford to treat their studies lightly if they expect to do well.

-Students should remember that content covered during the Preliminary course while not assessable during the HSC, it forms the foundation for content covered during the HSC course.
-Failure to understand the Preliminary content will affect your performance during the HSC.

-HSC Pattern of Study Requirements Checklist for 2024
+HSC Pattern of Study Requirements Checklist for the 2024 HSC

-These requirements apply to the 2024 Preliminary course patterns and to course patterns for the 2024-2025 HSC:
+These requirements apply to the 2023 Preliminary course patterns and to course patterns for the 2023 - 2024 HSC:

-Commencing in Year 11, candidates for the Higher School Certificate must undertake a program of study compromising at least:
+Commencing in Year 11, candidates for the Higher School Certificate must undertake a program of study comprising at least:

-- 12 units of Preliminary Courses; and - 10 units of Higher School Certificate courses, including English
+- 12 units of preliminary Courses; and - 10 units of Higher School Certificate courses